 The most outstanding and promising ideas and concepts will gain substantial feedback from peers, be presented at the HBP Summit to a large scientific audience and representatives of the European Commission.
 Registration and travel expenses of award winners will be covered.

-Terminology is explained and examples for research and management are in this document
+Terminology and examples for research and management are explained in this document

 The programme embraces diversity and inclusiveness as it supports both women and men with the aim of improving the gender balance in all disciplines contributing to the success of the HBP.
 This includes both scientific work and science management activities, as both are essential elements in a large project like the HBP.
 The programme design reflects feedback received during the career planning workshops held at the Student Conference in Ghent, Belgium 2019.
 Held in gender mixed as well as homogeneous discussion groups, participants emphasised the importance of understanding each other in order to overcome gender biases and to share responsibilities and collaborate fairly as a team.

 Mentoring in the HBP is designed as “High Potential Programme” to provide interdisciplinary, cross-organisational support for early career stage scientists and managers of science.
 Mentors and Mentees agreed on 6-8 (virtual) meetings between April 2019 and February 2020, each no longer than an hour.
 Voluntary virtual focus groups are offered for mentors and mentees can participate in the Peer Group Mentoring.
 Additionally, all mentorships are supported by guiding documents (see below).